Prison Time Calculator

 Break down the calculation process into manageable steps:

-1. Initial Sentence Analysis: Begin by clarifying the total sentence duration.
+1. Initial Sentence Analysis: Begin by clarifying the total sentence duration in years.

-2. Behavior Credit Calculation: Multiply the sentence length by the credit percentage to derive reductions.
+2. Behavior Credit Calculation: Multiply the sentence length by the credit percentage to derive the reduction, then subtract it to get the time after credit.

 Common errors include miscalculating credit percentages or misunderstanding parole criteria.
 Ensure accuracy by verifying legal documents.